Yuvakunaal/kunaal-illustrations/README.md

 1. Open **Antigravity**.
 2. Select the **Gemini 3.1 pro (High)** model.
 3. In the chat, paste this repository's `.git` URL and tell the agent to install this repo or clone this repo.
-4. Once installed, simply type prompts like the ones shown in `kunaals-illustrations/assets/examples/prompts.txt` to start generating!
+4. Once installed, send this message to the agent:

+   > "Read `kunaals-illustrations/SKILL.md` and all files inside `kunaals-illustrations/references/` fully.
+Understand the style rules, character IPs, composition patterns, and prompt template completely.
+Once done, ask me for my illustration prompt."

+5. The agent will confirm it has understood everything, then ask you:

+   > "Type your prompt to generate an illustration.
+You can refer to `kunaals-illustrations/assets/examples/prompts.txt` for prompt examples."

+6. Type your prompt and start generating!

 ---